How to run a barcode stock count

 Count workflow

-Lock or pause inventory transactions, count one location at a time, scan each item, then confirm quantity before moving on.
+Lock or pause inventory transactions, count one location at a time, scan each item on the target device, then confirm quantity before moving on.

 - Prepare devices and count sheets